maryrosecook/strange-loop/worksheet.md

 2. Create a game tick function and get it running many times a second.

-3. Make the black square move across the screen on its own.
+3. In the tick function, update increment the position of the black square to make it move acrosse the screen.

 4. Create a player body and get its update() and draw() functions running.